Broxeyable/hello-world/README.md

 My name is Broxeyable!
 First, a little about myself.
 I am in my third year of undergraduate college and I am studying (You guessed it!) computer science.
 This repository is my first ever here on GitHub and I am excited to share it.
-If I understand how this works correctly, this is where I will keep some of my simple projects I have worked on during my studies.
+My first several repositories are going to be small beginner projects that I have worked on at school and would like to showcase.
-The projects are primarily in Python and C.
+The projects are primarily in Python and C and will be fairly simple.
+Hopefully, when I learn more I'll be able to post bigger and better projects.
 Anyways, thank you for taking the time to read this and stay tuned!

 P.S.
 Moon tacos are the best.